Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Discussion

 \section{Discussion}

-We have presented here, on the example of the \(SU(N)\) principal chiral field model, a potentially powerful and rather general approach to the study of the finite volume spectrum of various integrable 1+1 dimensional sigma-models.
+We have presented here, on the example of the \(SU(N)\) principal chiral field model, a powerful and rather general approach to the study of finite volume spectrum of various integrable 1+1 dimensional sigma-models.
 The approach continues the ideas of \cite{Gromov:2008gj} where the method was proposed on the example of the \(SU(2)\) PCF, but for \(N>2\) the method has to be seriously reconsidered due to many new physical features w.r.t. the \(N=2\) case.
 In particular, the presence of the bound state particles and the non-reality of the Bethe roots at finite \(L\) show a few qualitatively new features within our approach.

-For virtually all integrable sigma models, the TBA-like approach of Al.Zamolodchikov can be summarized in a very universal system of functional equations, the \(Y\)-system.
+For virtually all integrable sigma models at a finite volume, the TBA-like approach initiated by Al.Zamolodchikov can be summarized in a very universal system of functional equations, the \(Y\)-system.
 The Y-system is equivalent to the famous Hirota equation - the Master equation of integrability describing in this case the integrable discrete dynamics with respect to a pair of ``representational'' variables, \(a,s\) and the spectral parameter (rapidity) \(\theta\).
-The boundary conditions for \(a,s\) are defined by the symmetry algebra of the model, whether as the analytic structure w.r.t. the \(\theta\) variable is in general the most complicated issue, really defining the dynamics of the model.
-It is plausible that in fact even the possible analyticity structures are greatly constrained by Hirota dynamics and by the symmetry algebra.
+The boundary conditions for \(a,s\) are defined by the symmetry algebra of the model, whether as the analytic structure w.r.t. the \(\theta\) variable is in general the most complicated issue, largely defining the dynamics of the model.
+However, in fact even the possible analyticity structures are greatly constrained by Hirota dynamics and by the symmetry algebra.
 It would be interesting to classify possible types of analyticity stemming from Hirota dynamics and some simple physical arguments (relativistic invariance, crossing, absence of certain singularities, etc.) related to the finite volume sigma models, similarly to the S-matrix bootstrap theory of Al.\(\&\)A.Zamolodchikov valid only at infinite volume.
-This could lead to an interesting classification of sigma models themselves and eventually to the discovery of new integrable models.
+This could lead to an interesting classification of sigma models themselves and possibly to the discovery of new integrable models.
 It would also help bypassing the standard TBA approach, poorly justified and, strictly speaking, valid only for the vacuum state.